orliesaurus/developer-evangelism/organising-events.md

 ##Tickets
 Every event should consider giving out or selling tickets.
 Not only you create trust but you can keep an eye on who is going to attend the event.

-In a perfect world attendees of your events will all be the ones you expect (devs, hackers, marketers, cto, product managers, ceo etcetc) but it is often that event-crashers will come and try to sneak out some of your delicious food and drinks.
-This is a real issue for event organiser that you can prevent by keeping an eye on who has signed up to attend.
+In a perfect world attendees of your events will be the ones you expect (to me that's something like a crowd of devs, generalist, hackers, marketers, cto, product managers, ceo etcetc) but it is often that event-crashers will come and try to sneak out some of your delicious food and drinks.
+This is a real issue for event organisers.
+The only way you can prevent this by keeping an eye on who has signed up to attend.

 How to deal with people who did not acquire a ticket and still show up?
 First of all do not panic.
 Did the person really just forgot to press the last confirmation button?
 Or is it a friend of an attendee that decided at the last minute to come?
 It's up to you, but usually have a strict policy on this front.

 ##Speakers
+Finding speakers and convincing speakers to come talk to one of your events is a really tough job.
+There are no shortcuts unless you're super well connected (as you should be) in your scene.
+There are however only this many friends you can invite while the friends of friends network is limitless.
+A good practice is to have new and old faces, oldschool and beginners, speakers at the same time.
+It's important to give everyone (who deserves it) a chance.

 ##Food breaks